Lumatozer/LTZ-Chain/README.md

 ```bash
 Node >> save settings
 ```
-To see building block:
+To see the current building block:
 ```bash
 Node >> top block
 ```
-To preview longest chain:
+To preview the longest chain:
 ```bash
 Node >> longest branch
 ```
-To issue TX with a contract:
+To issue a TX with a contract:
 ```bash
 Node >> contract
 ```
-To view a contract:
+To view a published contract:
 ```bash
 Node >> view contract
 ```